lbighetti/guia.elm-lang.pt/book/architecture/text_fields.md

 <!--
 This time I chose to represent the model as a record.
 (You can read more about records [here](https://guide.elm-lang.org/core_language.html#records) and [here](https://elm-lang.org/docs/records).)
 For now, the record stores the user input in the `content` field.
 -->
-Deste vez escolhemos representar o modelo como um _registro_.
-(Você pode ler mais sobre registros [aqui](https://guia.elm-lang.pt/core_language.html#records) and [aqui](https://elm-lang.org/docs/records).)
+Desta vez escolhemos representar o modelo como um _registro_.
+(Você pode ler mais sobre registros [aqui](https://guia.elm-lang.pt/core_language.html#records) e [aqui](https://elm-lang.org/docs/records).)
 Por enquanto, o registro contém apenas o texto digitado no campo `content`.

 <!--
 > **Note:** You may be wondering, why bother having a record if it only holds one entry?
 Couldn't you just use the string directly?
 Sure!
 But starting with a record makes it easy to add more fields as our app gets more complicated.
 When the time comes where we want *two* text inputs, we will have to do much less fiddling around.